uncefact/tests-untp/documentation/docs/test-suites/semantic-interoperability/cli/configuration.md

 }
 ```

-With the version is latest version of the schema.
-You can update the version to the version of the schema you want to test against.
+The default version used will be the latest version of the schema.
+You can update the version to match the specific version of the schema you want to test against.

 ### You can add additional schemas in two ways: